 Candidates are required to select one area of the discipline for study in greater depth.
 A minor thesis of up to 15,000 words is to be prepared on a research project based on the selected discipline.

-This 19 week course prepares trainees for the Part 1 RANZCR Applied Imaging Technology (Radiology Physics) Exam.
+prepares trainees for the Part 1 RANZCR Applied Imaging Technology (Radiology Physics) Exam.